ARDG-NRAO/LibRA/README.md

 mkdir build
 cd build
 # A list of Kokkos CUDA ARCH_NAME can be found at Kokkos web page https://kokkos.github.io/kokkos-core-wiki/keywords.html#keywords-arch
+# See also CUDA GPUs -- Compute Capability at https://developer.nvidia.com/cuda-gpus.
 # Default behaviour is to determined CUDA ARCH automatically.
+#
 # Default behaviour is Apps_BUILD_TESTS=OFF
 cmake -DKokkos_CUDA_ARCH_NAME=<ARCH_NAME> -DApps_BUILD_TESTS=OFF .. # The tests are built when the flag is turned on
 # It is set to run "make -j NCORES" internally, so it is important to just run "make" below to prevent parallelizing make twice.